Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 The paid Airfoil Remote and the free Airfoil Speakers Touch have both been superseded by Airfoil Satellite for iOS.
 Airfoil Satellite for iOS incorporates the functionality of both the aforementioned applications, providing it in a single free iOS companion app.

 If you previously purchased Airfoil Remote, you can still download it from the “Purchased” section of the Updates tab in the iOS App Store app.
 However, we strongly recommend switching to the newer Airfoil Satellite.

 If you have an iOS device running iOS 4 through iOS 6, you can still download the old “Airfoil Speakers Touch” by searching for it in the iOS App Store.
 Users on newer versions of iOS should be sure to download the newer Airfoil Satellite instead.

 LineIn was a stand-alone application that enabled audio play-thru from an input device to an output device.
-In 2017, LineIn's functionality was rolled into SoundSource, and LineIn itself was retired.
+In 2017, LineIn was retired, with its play-thru functionality handled by other applications.

 MakeiPhoneRingtone was a quick drag and drop utility to turn AAC files into ringtones for the iPhone.
 First released in 2007, its functionality was eventually added to our audio editor Fission, and MakeiPhoneRingtone was retired in 2017.

 Users looking to create iPhone ringtones should give Fission a try.

 If you’re interested to see MakeiPhoneRingtone, visit the Retired Apps Gallery in our Historic Screenshot Archive.
 It includes many screenshots of MakeiPhoneRingtone.